codenameone/CameraKitCodenameOne/README.md

 **Important** not all API's are implemented in a cross platform way at this time as this cn1lib is highly experimental.
 Basic things might not work...

+## License

+The code in this repository is under the MIT license which effectively allows you to do with it as you please.
+We'd still be happy to get good pull requests.

 ## Basic Usage

 ````java